Carreau/phd-dissertation/parts/roleofactin.rst

 to move itself we will in particular take the example of the lamelipodium.
 Lamelipodia is a characteristic structure of cells moving on a 2D substrate.
-By its nature, motion using lamelipodia in one of the easiest to study using microscopy which might explain why it is one of the best know process on cell displacement.
-Non the less, it does not diminish its importance in tissues behavior as all epithelial cell can be considered as moving on a 2D substrate.
+By its nature, motion using lamelipodia in one of the easiest to study using microscopy which might explain why it is one of the best know process of cell displacement.
+None the less, it does not diminish its importance in tissues behavior as all epithelial cell can be considered as moving on a 2D substrate.
 Beyond lamelipodia, structure that are responsible for cell motion are filopodia and pseudopodia.
 They mainly differs from lamelipodia by their shape